Roasted Creole Edamame

 My real-life friends know I eat a relatively healthy diet.
 I do succumb to the occasional cookie craving and have a heck of a time restraining myself around cookie dough, but eat more than my fair share of fruits and vegetables.

-I like to have healthier snacks around the house like my homemade hummus, nuts, and seasonal fruits.
+- I like to have healthier snacks around the house like my homemade hummus, nuts, and seasonal fruits.
 I’ve been meaning to roast chickpeas, but instead found some shelled edamame in the produce section at Trader Joe’s and gave them a whirl.
+They’re easy and addictive!

 There are many health benefits to adding edamame to your diet, like being a source of complete protein which is rare with food of a plant origin.
-Edamame is also high in fiber, low carb and high in folate and Vitamin K.
+Edamame is also high in fiber, low carb, and high in folate and Vitamins A, C, K, and iron.

 - Cucumber Edamame Salad with Ginger Soy Vinaigrette from Noble Pig